Maintain Sanity When Work and Home Share the Same Space

 My rock bottom

 I hit rock bottom when I started getting health issues (early 2016).
 My days consisted of constantly chugging coffee, never taking a break, and pushing my mental concentration to the max.
-I had a, excuse the language, crap schedule and was totally ALL OVER THE PLACE.
-Hour after hour, I was only focused on email responses, social media engagement, and creating new content, all while scatterly trying to entertain the kids.
+I WAS ALL OVER THE PLACE.
+Hour after hour, I was only focused on email responses, social media engagement, and creating new content, all while trying to entertain the kids.
 My body literally shut down and I had major migraines, nausea, and dizziness.

 Obviously, this was not solely because of blogging.
 I’m not saying that if you start working from home as a blogger you will develop health issues.
 What I am saying is this happened because I had no work/life balance.
 I did not manage nor pay attention to my health because I was entirely consumed otherwise.
 After I hit rock bottom, I declared that I was going to set some boundaries.
 Major things were going to change because, in reality, none of it was paying off.